 Avantika reluctantly drags herself to the conference.
 One thing leads to another, and Avantika finds herself propelled into doing an interview with Aisha.
 When she lands at the latter’s home, she runs into Aisha’s brother Dhruv.
 The dimpled, gorgeous, divorced Druv.
 An ace photographer to boot.
 And yes, the love interest – not counting Uday, the chum, the anchor.

-A visit to Laxmi’s home to condole with her mother puts her in proximity to the desk with the secret drawer, she remembers from her childhood days when she had spent so many hours at her than best friend Laxmi’s house.
+A visit to Laxmi’s home to condole with her mother puts her in proximity to the desk with the secret drawer, she remembers from her childhood days when she had spent so many hours at her then BFF Laxmi’s house.
 Hidden inside she finds a diary with passionate love poems.
 Obviously, there was someone in Laxmi’s life.
 But who was it?
 And why did she have to run away?
 Avantika muses.
 Surely her parents would have eventually come around?

 Swear You Won’t Tell? brings a fresh voice into the Indian crime novel arena.
 The book is a breezy read; humorous and contemporary in its sensibilities to the very end.
 Its people and relationships are ones that any young man or woman can identify with.
 Real, but not stereotypical in the old-fashioned sense.

 The one thing that drove me distracted and almost cross-eyed, was the strange compulsion of using footnotes!
 Generally, they are used for a specific purpose: To give you the name of the book from which a reference is drawn, a statistic is culled, etc. One hardly ever comes across footnotes in fiction writing, and most especially not if it is but an add-on, or extension, of what is already being written.